Homemade Cosmic Brownies – Little Debbie copycat recipe! Fudgy brownies topped with rich chocolate ganache and sprinkles.

 More Little Debbie Copycat Recipes

-Homemade Fudge Rounds – soft chocolate cookies with chocolate buttercream in the middle!
+Homemade Fudge Rounds – soft chocolate cookies with chocolate buttercream in the middle and drizzled with the traditional Fudge Rounds squiggle lines.

 Homemade Little Debbie Snack Cakes – tiny layer cakes covered in frosting!
 These are so cute and you can do any shape for any holiday!